What To Expect At First Developmental Pediatrician Visit - A Quick Guide

 Does your child respond when s/he is being called?

 5. List Down Your Child’s Diet

 The Dev.
 Ped. may or may not voluntarily talk to you about this but if you have any concerns if your child is getting the nutrients s/he needs, I strongly encourage you to list down all the food that your child eats.
 This may also help the Dev.
-Ped. to orient you further on what to do in case your child have some food sensitivities.
+Ped. to orient you further on what to do in case your child has some food sensitivities.

 6. List Down The Activities Of Your Child

 List down your child’s activities so the Dev.
 Ped. can give you recommendations on what things you may need to add (or lessen) to his/her daily routine.